 If you need help and professional hospital negligence advice on what type of medical claim you may be able to file against either the NHS or a private health care facility, we strongly recommend that you call us today.
 We offer a free initial, no-obligation consultation and would be happy to answer any questions or queries you have about a hospital negligence claim.
 We have successfully worked on many cases and are in a position to offer advice on hospital negligence claims payouts people have received in the past.

-When it comes to why you may feel you have the right to lodge a hospital negligence claim, there are various reasons why.
+When it comes to why you may feel you have the right to lodge a hospital negligence compensation claim, there are various reasons why.
 Doctor or hospital error or maltreatment on the part of a nurse might have resulted in your worsening health.
 Other reasons why a patient might want to file a hospital negligence claim are detailed below:

 - Failure on the part of a health care practitioner to note that a patient’s health is worsening even when being treated